 1. Benefit to career gained from attendance

 This refers to how attendance at the conference/ training day/ lab visit will benefit the applicant in the progression of their career.
-Key points to note or incorporate into the application include:
+Key points to note and incorporate into the application include:

-- How the applicant hopes attendance will further their career.
-Give details of whether the aim is to form collaborations or further knowledge in an area of research that is not currently being pursued.
+- How the applicant plans to use attendance to further their career.
+Give details of whether the aim is to form collaborations or further knowledge in an area that is not currently being pursued.
 Applicants should indicate what it is about this particular event that is important for their career.

-- If the applicant is a Postgraduate or Early Career Member, the supporting statement from the supervisor should give some indication of how they envisage attendance will benefit the applicant.
+- If the applicant is a Postgraduate or Early Career Member, the supporting statement from the supervisor should indicate the promise of the applicant and how they envisage attendance will benefit the applicant.

 2. Financial need for support